 Common Questions

 Brush off dirt with a paper towel or rinse them quickly under cold water, then pat them dry with a paper towel immediately.
-Avoid soaking them in water for extended periods, to prevent them from becoming too soggy.
+Avoid soaking them in water for extended periods to prevent them from becoming too soggy.

 Mushroom Stew will keep in the fridge for three to four days, or up to six months in the freezer.
 Cover tightly and place it in the fridge or freezer.

 I always said the leftovers are the best.
-Warm it up in a small frying pan, add additional water if it’s too thick.
+Warm it up in a small frying pan, and add additional water if it's too thick.

 Transylvanian Mushroom Stew